ECMA-262-5 in detail. Chapter 1. Properties and Property Descriptors.

 };

-The same as in ES3, in case if property value is a function, such property is being called as a method.
-But, this direct function values should not be confused with indirect special accessor-functions which will be considered below.
+The same as in ES3, in case if the value of a property is a function, such property is called a method.
+But this direct function values should not be confused with indirect special accessor-functions which will be considered below.

 In addition to general attributes of named properties, a data property has the following attributes: